 - CXR - may show radiodense pulmonary emboli following injection of mercury.

-Also, see separate article Acute Poisoning - General Measures.
+See separate Acute Poisoning - General Measures article.

-Current advice on the management of any form of heavy metal poisoning may be obtained from the UK National Poisons Information Service or TOXBASE.
+Current advice on the management of any form of heavy metal poisoning may be obtained from:

-In the mid-1950s to 1968 the people of Minamata, Japan suffered chronic mercury poisoning from pollution from a local factory (Minamata disease).
+In the mid-1950s to 1968 the people of Minamata in Japan were affected by chronic organic mercury poisoning from pollution from a local factory (Minamata disease).
 'Mad as a hatter' is derived from poisoning among hatmakers who used mercuric nitrate to soften the hair of animal hides.

 - An acute pneumonitis (± adult respiratory distress syndrome (ARDS)).

 - Subsequent peripheral neuropathy, hepatic dysfunction or renal failure may develop.

 - Gastrointestinal upset (abdominal pain, gingivitis and stomatitis, nausea, vomiting).

 - Renal problems include acute renal failure, nephrotic syndrome and acute tubular necrosis.

 Management of inhalation of mercury should be treated with intravenous (IV) hydrocortisone to minimise pulmonary complications.
 Acute intakes of inorganic mercury should be treated with chelating agents such as d-penicillamine.